 OHIR makes articles available online as soon as possible after acceptance; we aim to publish within 48 hours after receiving your proofreading corrections.

 Your article will be free for everyone to read—immediately and permanently.
 You retain the copyright and personal scholarly usage rights, and we will have the publishing and distribution rights.
 Once it is published, people will be able to download, copy, and share your article.
 We provide authors with a choice of publishing under the Creative Commons licenses CC- BY.
 The license will help maximize the impact of your article, getting the most reach and use out of it.
 Here are the details:Creative Commons Attribution (CC-BY)

 This license lets people distribute and copy your article as long as they credit you.
 They can create extracts, abstracts, and different versions, such as translations.
 Under this license, people can also include your article in a collective work, and mine the text and data—including for commercial purposes.
 All this is possible, as long as they do not claim that you endorse their adaptation, and do not damage your reputation.Article Publishing Charge

-One Health & Implementation Research is (OHIR) an open access journal—everyone can read the research we publish for free.
-When a paper is accepted for publication, there is no article processing charges.
-OAE subsidizes and helps authors publish their manuscripts totally free.
+OHIR is an open access journal—everyone can read the research we publish for free.
+When a paper is accepted for publication, the article processing charge is $600.
+There are no additional charges based on color, length, figures, or other elements.
 For more details, please refer to OAE Publication Fees.

 Submitted and accepted articles must remain privileged documents and must not be released to the press or the public, in any format including print, television, Internet, etc., until the manuscript appears online either as ahead of print or as a final publication.
 OAE allows authors to post their manuscripts on not-for-profit preprint servers or to discuss it at scientific conferences, but these should not be discussed with the media.